 The Board and District officials will avoid any investment transaction or practice that in appearance or fact might impair public confidence.
-Board members are bound by the Board Policy 2:100, Board Member Conflict of Interest.
+Board members are bound by the Board policy 2:100, Board Member Conflict of Interest.
 No District employee having influence on the District's investment decisions shall:

 - 1. Have any interest, directly or indirectly, in any investments in which the District is authorized to invest, - 2.
-Have any interest, directly or indirectly, in the sellers, sponsors, or managers of those investment, or - 3.
-Receive, in any manner, compensation of any kind from any investments in that the agency is authorized to invest.

-LEGAL REF.: 30 ILCS 235/.
+Have any interest, directly or indirectly, in the sellers, sponsors, or managers of those investments, or - 3.
+Receive, in any manner, compensation of any kind from any investments in that the agency is authorized to invest. - LEGAL REF.: 30 ILCS 235/, Public Funds Investment Act.
+30 ILCS 238/, Ill.
+Sustainable Investing Act.
+105 ILCS 5/8-7, 5/10-22.44, 5/17-1, and 5/17-11. - CROSS REF.: 2:100 (Board Member Conflict of Interest), 4:10 (Fiscal and Business Management), 4:80 (Accounting and Audits)

-50 ILCS 340/.

-105 ILCS 5/8-7, 5/10-22.44, 5/17-1, and 5/17-11.

-CROSS REF.: 2:100 (Board Member Conflict of Interest), 4:10 (Fiscal and Business

-Management), 4:80 (Accounting and Audits)